hannibal002/SkyHanni/CONTRIBUTING.md

 - Avoid using deprecated functions.
     - These functions are marked for removal in future versions.
     - If you're unsure why a function is deprecated or how to replace it, please ask for guidance.
-- Future JSON data objects should be made in kotlin and placed in the directory `at.hannibal2.skyhanni.data.jsonobjects`
-- Config files should be made in **Kotlin**.
-    - There may be legacy config files left as Java files, however they will all be ported eventually.
 - Please use the existing event system, or expand on it.
 Do not use Forge events.
     - To expand the event systems you can create a new event that is called from a Mixin
     - Or you can subscribe to a Forge event and then post a SkyHanni event from that.
 See the `api/minecraftevents` package for examples.